 And since that progressive shift toward lead-free products, T&S Brass continues to be an industry leader by manufacturing products that are reliable and that meet and exceed safety, environmental and health standards.
 Not only has T&S anticipated the progress toward lead-free legislation, but we’ve also helped make it happen.
 We proactively supported the federal legislation and pushed for an even market across the nation.
 Our involvement and leadership helped create a consistent standard that will make it easier for specifying and stocking plumbing products.

 All T&S and equip products:

 Be sure you stock products that meet the new requirements.
-Otherwise, you may be stuck with non-compliant overhead when the change takes effect in 2014.
+Otherwise, you may be stuck with non-compliant (non-saleable) inventory when the change takes effect in 2014.
 With T&S, it’s easy.
 We have one set of SKUs that meet all current standards, as well as the new national legislation.

 Specifying engineers play an important role.
 By preventing bidders from subbing in non-compliant products, specifying engineers help eliminate the use of improper materials.
-Simply add a compliance note in your spec, requiring that any product designed for dispensing potable water meet both the NSF 61 and NSF 372 test standards via third-party testing and certification.
+To be sure that your specified products are compliant with the “Reduction of Lead in Drinking Water Act,” simply add a compliance note in your spec, requiring that any product designed for dispensing potable water meetboth the NSF 61 and NSF 372 test standards via third-party testing and certification.

 T&S is committed to manufacturing with excellence and providing reliable products that use quality materials, which meet or exceed public health and safety standards.
 With T&S, count on Reliability Built In.